 The personal representative has authority over any assets that go through probate.
 Probate assets can include vehicles, real estate, bank and brokerage accounts, and personal belongings (for example, jewelry, home furnishings, artwork, and collections).
 Life insurance proceeds that are payable to the estate (not a named beneficiary) are also probate assets.

-If there’s not enough money in the estate to pay all debts, the personal representative must turn to state law, which prioritizes claims.
+If there's not enough money in the estate to pay all debts, the personal representative must turn to state law, which prioritizes claims.
 The family allowance has the highest priority, followed by probate costs, funeral costs, expenses for the last illness and taxes.
 The list goes on; you'll need to consult it only if there isn't enough money to pay all the bills.
 If that's your situation, get legal advice before you pay anyone.

 It's also the personal representative's responsibility to file final state and federal income tax returns for the deceased person.
 These returns are generally due by April 15 of the year following the year of death.
 Income tax returns may also be required for the estate itself.

 The state of Washington imposes its own estate tax, in addition to the federal tax.
-For 2018-2022, the tax applies to estates worth more than $2 million.
+For 2018-2022, the tax applies to estates worth more than $2.193 million.